Jeffrey Siow: Political career

 On 2 April 2025, Siow retired from his positions at MOM and MTI.
 He was the most senior of civil servants to resign ahead of the upcoming general election that year.

 Siow was revealed to have joined the People's Action Party (PAP) team contesting Chua Chu Kang Group Representation Constituency (GRC), alongside Deputy Prime Minister Gan Kim Yong, incumbent Member of Parliament (MP) Zhulkarnain Abdul Rahim and neuroscientist Choo Pei Ling.
 He said to The Business Times that he viewed politics as "an extension of public service", and told The Straits Times that while he did not consider joining politics until "recently", he felt "it was just time for [him] to take a different tack".
 During nomination day, Gan was transferred to Punggol GRC, with Manpower Minister Tan See Leng transferring from Marine Parade–Braddell Heights GRC to take his place.
 Henceforth Siow contested Chua Chu Kang GRC with Tan, Zhulkarnain, and Choo, with the team winning the election with 63.59% of the votes and a majority of 23,512 against the Progress Singapore Party.

-Acting Minister for Transport (2025–present)

 On 21 May 2025, Siow was appointed as acting Minister for Transport and Senior Minister of State for Finance in the Second Lawrence Wong Cabinet.
 He succeeded Chee Hong Tat who became Minister for National Development in the former role.
+On 22 July 2026, prime minister Lawrence Wong announced that Siow would be appointed Minister for Transport and Second Minister for Finance, effective from 27 July 2026.